-Continue reading as we review the 10 of the most popular free internet speed tests.
+Continue reading as we review the 10 of the most popular free internet speed tests in 2020.

 What’s great about Ookla’s Speedtest is that it offers users the opportunity to choose a test server anywhere in the world.
 While Ookla will automatically pair you up with a regional service, you can choose your own by clicking the ‘Change Server’ link and entering a search in the search bar.
+Along with upload and download speeds, they also perform a ping test.
 This is great for those who are curious about ping times between themselves and others in distant geographical regions.